Discovering Distinctive "Semantics" in Super-Resolution Networks: Motivation

 \section{Motivation}

-To discover semantics, we start with the scenario that could easily distinguish SR networks and traditional methods.
-It is well known that SR networks are superior to traditional methods in supervised learning, but are inferior in generalization ability.
-Thus we select the blind SR task, where the degradation models are unknown and the testing should be performed across different datasets.
-Traditional methods generally have a stable performance, and treat different images equally without distinction of degradation types.
-How about the SR networks, especially those designed for blind SR task?
+To begin with, we present an interesting phenomenon, which drives us to start exploring the deep representations of SR networks.
+It is well known that SR networks are superior to traditional methods in specific scenarios, but are inferior in generalization ability.
+In blind SR, the degradation types of the input test images are unknown.
+For traditional methods, they treat different images equally without distinction of degradation types, thus their performance is generally stable and predictable.
+How about the SR networks, especially those designed for blind SR?